Defense Technology Faculty, Indonesia Defence University, Bogor, Indonesia

 Linking Implementation of Public Policy and Pilot Airmanship to Flight Safety in Indonesia: A Structural Equation Model

-The transportation sector is a public sectors that depends tremendously on the implementation of public policy to achieve best practice, especially in air transportation.
-Nowadays, air transportation service demands rapid growth based on passenger requirements, whereas this condition results in the implementation of public policy related to aviation to enhance flight safety.
+The transportation sector is a public sector, which depends tremendously on the implementation of public policy to achieve best practice, especially in air transportation.
+Nowadays, air transportation service demands rapid growth based on passenger requirements, whereas, this condition results in the implementation of public policy related to aviation in order to enhance flight safety.

 Airmanship is a pilot’s skill in flying aircraft, and it should be an integral part of every pilot’s training.
 According to Craig 2000 [1P.
 Craig, The Killing Zone, How and why Pilot Die, Second.
 Tennessee: Mc Graw Hill, .], flight accidents have a close relationship with low airmanship.
 Similarly, Kern 1997 [2T.
 Kern, Redefining airmanship., McGraw Hill Professional, .] explains that airmanship